coq/platform/doc/README~8.14~2022.01.md

       (<a href='https://github.com/Matafou/LibHyps/issues'>bug reports</a>)
       (<a href='https://coq.inria.fr/opam/released/packages/coq-libhyps/coq-libhyps.2.0.4/opam'>opam package</a>)
     </dd>
-    <dt><b>description</b></dt><dd>This library defines a set of tactics to manipulate hypothesisnindividually or by group.
-In particular it allows applying a tactic onneach hypothesis of a goal, or only on *new* hypothesis after somentactic.
-Examples of manipulations: automatic renaming, subst, revert,nor any tactic expecting a hypothesis name as argument.nnIt also provides the especialize tactic to ease forward reasoning byninstantianting one, several or all premisses of a hypothesis.</dd>
+    <dt><b>description</b></dt><dd>This library defines a set of tactics to manipulate hypothesis<br>individually or by group.
+In particular it allows applying a tactic on<br>each hypothesis of a goal, or only on *new* hypothesis after some<br>tactic.
+Examples of manipulations: automatic renaming, subst, revert,<br>or any tactic expecting a hypothesis name as argument.<br><br>It also provides the especialize tactic to ease forward reasoning by<br>instantianting one, several or all premisses of a hypothesis.</dd>
   </dl>
 </details>